16 On-Page SEO Examples That Will Rock Your World!

 This is an old 2007 SEO “hack” that still works.

-Including your keyword very early on serves to tell Google that your content is about keyword X, so they better rank for it.
+Including your keyword early on tells Google that your content is about keyword X, so they better rank for it.

 The perfect keyword-crumb trail for Google to follow is: